csmangum/portfolio/Airbnb Price Prediction/README.md

 # Overview
 Airbnb is a popular and fast-growing alternative to traditional lodging options.
 It opened in 2008 in San Francisco California and quickly grew around the world.
 Los Angeles California is a diverse and popular destination with multiple amusement parks, beaches, and outdoor locations offering people many reasons to visit the area.
 With the rise in the sharing economy, Airbnb has the potential to offer both customers and hosts more choices.</p>

 The purpose of this project is to predict listing price based on several possible features available from data collected through [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
-This high-level overview will showcase my work with the data while there will be links to the specific notebooks with all the work completed to achieve project results.
+The following high-level overview will showcase my work with the data while there will be links to the specific notebooks with all the work completed to achieve project results.
 ***
 # 1. Initial Cleaning & Processing